Supervisor/supervisor/README.txt

   giving up and puting the process into an ERROR state.
 Default: 3.

   'exitcodes' -- The list of 'expected' exit codes for this program.
-  Supervisor log messages will note if the program exits with an exit code which is not in this list and a stop of the program has not been explicitly requested.
+  If the 'autorestart' parameter is set to 'unexpected', and the process exits in any other way than as a result of a supervisor stop request, supervisor will restart the process if it exits with an exit code that is not defined in this list.
 Default: 0,2.

   'stopsignal' -- The signal used to kill the program when a stop is requested.
 This can be any of TERM, HUP, INT, QUIT, KILL, USR1, or